-Students are administratively registered for all courses.
-Typically, students take one 3-credit course in every course period, alongside required 0.5 or 1-credit courses.
-Students may request to take more than one 3-credit course per term by submitting a written request with rationale to their Program Director.
-Upon approval, the Department of Student Experience and Academic Advising will adjust the student's degree completion plan.
+The Department of Student Experience and Academic Advising (DSEAA) administratively registers new and current students for all courses.
+Typically, students take one 3-credit course in every course period.
+There may be some terms where a 3-credit course runs alongside a required 0.5 or 1-credit courses.
+Master's students may request to take more than one 3-credit course per term by submitting a written request with rationale to their Academic Advisor.
+Doctoral students make this request to their Cohort Mentor.
+Upon approval, the Department of Student Experience and Academic Advising will adjust the student's degree completion plan and register the student accordingly.